 - Born April 16, 1942 in Santa Maria, CA USA

 Lonborg won 14 games with the Brewers in 1972 before being dealt to the Philadelphia Phillies after the season.
-A key member of the Phillies rotation for the next several years, he went on to record 18 victories for the club in 1978 as the team captured the NL East title.
-Despite being slowed by an arm injury the next summer, he still went 11-4 as the Phillies repeated as division champs.
-He struggled further with injuries the next year and retired after playing in just four games in 1979.
+A key member of the Phillies rotation for the next several years, he went on to record 18 victories for the club in 1976 as the team captured the NL East title.
+Despite being slowed by an arm injury the next summer, 1977, he still went 11-4 as the Phillies repeated as division champs.
+He struggled further with injuries in 1978 and retired after playing in just four games in 1979.

 In an unusual post-career decision, Lonborg decided to go to Tufts Dental School and got his degree.
 As recently as 2005, he was still practicing as a dentist.
 He was selected to the Boston Red Sox Hall of Fame 2002.